top of page

 Working papers

-2. "The Confederate Diaspora" (with Samuel BazziAndreas Ferrara, Martin Fiszbein, and Thomas Pearson).
+1. "The Confederate Diaspora" (with Samuel BazziAndreas Ferrara, Martin Fiszbein, and Thomas Pearson), Revise & Resubmit at the Review of Economic Studies.

 • Download: Draft (with appendices).

-• Summary: In modern states, national identity facilitates consensuses between elites and the masses behind taxes and public goods that boost the national status.
+• Summary: National identity facilitates a consensus between elites and the masses behind taxes and public goods that boost the national economic status, further galvanizing national pride.

 bottom of page